Designer, Writer, Educator

 Additional Portfolio Work

-Click here to see a gallery of 20 professional design works and a gallery of 20 student works with a downloadable PDF.
+Click here to see more of my work including a gallery of 20 professional design works and a gallery of 20 student works both with a downloadable PDF.

 In my experience, designers are naturally curious and versatile.
 People who love art, problem solving, and technology tend to be drawn to graphic design because it satisfies this wide range of interests.
-In my work, making creative work and building a professional graphic design portfolio has been critical in how I work as an educator and researcher, but at Lamar University I am not constrained to working on client based work.
+In my work, making creative work and building a professional graphic design portfolio has been critical in how I work as an educator and researcher, but in the university setting, I am not constrained to working on client based work.
 I feel most free in the academic environment because I am encouraged to explore my interests in both creative work and research practice.

 Before transitioning to my role as an assistant professor position at Lamar University in 2012, I worked as a professional graphic designer.
 My undergraduate training led me to a coveted position creating graphics for the City of Boston and its various local agencies.
 While this position allowed me to grow and develop my skills, my curiosity and inquisitive nature inspired me to pursue graduate study at Savannah College of Art and Design (SCAD).
 I learned many of the research skills I utilize in my work today while studying with my mentors at SCAD, and I discovered I have both creative problem-solving skills, as well as analytical research skills, and my goal was to use both in my professional career.
 After graduating from SCAD, I achieved my goal to work for a large agency by getting a job as a graphic designer at Discovery Communications where I created work for their in-house advertising agency.
 I worked in a department with over eighty creative professionals to create graphics for brands such as Discovery Channel, TLC, Animal Planet, and Science Channel.